ministryofjustice/security-guidance/docs/azure-account-baseline-templates.md

 ### Azure Identity Management \(PIM\)

 Enabling PIM helps to mitigate the risk of excessive, unnecessary or misused access rights by allowing administrators to discover, restrict and monitor access to Azure Active Directory resources.
-Essentially, it means that any user with access to the MoJ data is only allowed access to certain files or services, assigned by the global and privileged role administrators.
+Essentially, it means that any user with access to the data is only allowed access to certain files or services, assigned by the global and privileged role administrators.

 Recommendations to improve overall Azure security posture by monitoring at a minimum include: